-NSF's grantees, except for Special Payment grantees, (see AAG Chapter III.C.4) and some foreign grantees are required to request payments electronically through the FastLane Cash Request Function.
-The Special Payment and foreign grantees are required to request funds by submitting a "Request for Advance or Reimbursement Form", (SF 270) (see AAG Exhibit III-1), to NSF either through the mail or by fax.
+NSF's grantees, except for Special Payment grantees, (see AAG Chapter III.C.4) and some foreign grantees, are required to request payments electronically through the FastLane Cash Request Function.
+The Special Payment and certain foreign grantees without access to a U.S. bank are required to request funds by submitting a "Request for Advance or Reimbursement Form", (SF 270) (see AAG Exhibit III-1), to NSF either through mail, email or by fax.